shortwavedave/geoserver-client/README.md

 then the package may be consumed as follows:

 ```
-import {DefaultApi as WsApi} from 'geoserver-client-worksapces'
+import {DefaultApi as WsApi} from 'geoserver-client-workspaces/dist'

 const wsApi = new WsApi({basePath: "http://<geoserver-path>/geoserver/rest"})
 const ws = await wsApi.getWorkspaces()